jotyGill/privacy/README.md

 So what does you data and metadata say about you?
 Take your Facebook likes example, just by analysing your Facebook likes, your race, political preference, sexual orientation can be predicted with high accuracy [7].
 But that's just likes, Facebook tracks much more including your browsing behaviour across more than 8 million websites.
 That is, even when you are not using Facebook, Facebook tracks you on every website that have their "Like" or "Share" buttons on it.[8]
 Facebook knows about; Where you go, Your financial status, Status updates you almost post, Apps you install, Apps your friends install, even when you're feeling low. - Bruce Schneier [9]
-There are cases, when Facebook was shown to know something deeply fundamental about their users, even before they realised it themselvesas; their own sexual orientation [10].
+There are cases, when Facebook was shown to know something deeply fundamental about their users, even before they realised it themselves; their own sexual orientation [10].

 #### 2.0 The Illusion Of "Free" Internet Services <a name="illusionoffree"></a>